titom73/ansible-cvp-configlet-deployment/README.md

 # Demo to build config with Ansible and deploy with CVP

 This content demonstrate how to use ansible to build configlet for devices and CVP to deploy changes with control and visibility.
+A powerpoint with a step by step is available on [drive](https://docs.google.com/presentation/d/1R3vcBFbUpEl2sIABgNjPNTWNXU1tCkxv6rLzg84nDIo/edit?usp=sharing)

 ![High level Workflow](data/intro.png)